papermerge/pmdump/README.md

 # PMDump

-Tool for migrating Papermerge DMS data between incompatible versions.
+Tool for migrating Papermerge DMS data between different versions.

 Basically you export data from one (older) version as tar.gz archive and import it into the 3.4 (latest).